-Pet dogs are like family, and they deserve all the love and care they can receive.
+Preamble on Best Dog Food: Pet dogs are like family, and they deserve all the love and care they can receive.
 That care starts with the basics, which include food.
 However, that has been compromised by the current state of the dog food market.
-Today, nearly every dog food formula uses ingredients that have been flagged by the FDA as risky to pets.
-You cannot trust any dog food you buy from your favourite store regardless of the brand.
+Today, nearly every dog food formulas use ingredients that have been flagged by the FDA as risky to pets.
+You cannot trust any dog food you buy from your favorite store regardless of the brand.
 The main reason for the prevalence of this problem is the ineffective federal laws guiding the industry.
 As such, people take advantage of the opportunity to fatten their pockets at the expense of our pet dogs.

 WHY WE DECIDED NOT TO RECOMMEND ANY DOG FOODS